naivecynics/SVSmate/README.md

 ### 🤖 AI-Powered Features

 Currently tested with the [Deepseek API](https://platform.deepseek.com/api_keys), though other APIs should also work in theory.

+Paste your Deepseek (or other compatible) API key in the extension settings to enable AI-powered features.

 After configuring your API key, you can: